iPhone X drop test: It cracked on the first drop

 Next, I took our Space Grey iPhone X out to the sidewalk in front of CNET's San Francisco offices: a place where many screens have met their doom.

-Like our drop tests for the iPhone 8, our first drop was from 3 feet (TK m), or about pocket-height for most people.
+Like our drop tests for the iPhone 8, our first drop was from 3 feet (0.9 m), or about pocket-height for most people.

 The back hit first, but it then did a small flip and landed screen-side down with the back facing me so I could see the damage immediately.
 The glass from 3 of the four corners cracked at different degrees of severity and scuffed up the side of the camera mount.
 The bottom right-hand corner took the biggest hit and had the largest fracture flanking the corner.
 Even the stainless steel on the frame looked chipped on this side where the phone hit the floor.
 The top right corner also had a small tear and scuff on the frame, and another tiny bump on the bottom left hand corner of the glass.